D3Ext/maldev/scanning/README.md

 ## Get all subdomains of a domain

-- It uses some third-party APIs like crt.sh, AlienVault, HackerTarget
+- It uses some third-party APIs like crt.sh, AlienVault, HackerTarget (don't use domains from CTFs because they don't exist)

 ```go
 package main